-- the Network of Proposers must represent at least seven (7) proposers affiliated to entities located in at least 7 different COST Full or Cooperating Members (one Main Proposer plus at least 6 Secondary Proposers) amongst which a minimum number (≥50%) shall be from COST Inclusiveness Target Countries as detailed in Annex of this document.
-There can be more than one proposer per institution, as long as it is clearly beneficial for the proposed Action.
-The European Commission and EU bodies, offices or agencies, European RTD Organisations and International Organisations do not count as COST Full or Cooperating Members, even if they are geographically located in the territory of one of the COST Full or Cooperating Members.
-No letter of intention is required from any of the institutions involved in the Network of Proposers (Main or Secondary Proposers); - the Main Proposer acts as representative and contact point for the COST Association and is also in charge of inviting and accepting Secondary Proposers to the Network.
-Please do not underestimate the time necessary to complete this task as acceptance implies completion of e-COST profiles; - all proposers must have a registered and updated e-COST profile (https://e-services.cost.eu) and specify their scientific expertise.
+- The Network of Proposers must include at least 7 different COST Full or Cooperating Members i.e. countries (one country where the Main Proposer has its entity of affiliation located, plus at least 6 other countries for the Secondary Proposers) amongst which at least 50% shall be from COST Inclusiveness Target Countries as detailed in Annex I Level A : Country and Organisations Table and in Annex of this document.
+There can be more than one proposer from the same institution, as long as it is clearly beneficial for the proposed Action.
+Similarly, there is no limit on the maximum number of proposers from the same country. - It is important to note that for the participation of the network of proposers, the ITC status of researchers and innovators from EU Member States Outermost Regions will be counted as the EU Member State they are linked to11 (see Annex I - Level A : Country and Organisations Table) - The European Commission and EU bodies, offices or agencies, European RTD Organisations and International Organisations do not count as COST Full or Cooperating Members, even if they are geographically located in the territory of one of the COST Full or Cooperating Members.
+No letter of intention is required from any of the institutions involved in the Network of Proposers (Main or Secondary Proposers); - The Main Proposer acts as representative and contact point for the COST Association and is also in charge of inviting and accepting Secondary Proposers to the Network.
+Please do not underestimate the time necessary to complete this task as acceptance implies completion of eCOST profiles; - All proposers must have a registered and updated e-COST profile (https://e-services.cost.eu) and specify their scientific expertise.
 Proposers should be aware that completing an e-COST profile may require some time.
-They should therefore make sure that the potential Secondary Proposers comply with this requirement in due time.